 See that’s just the problem.
 The word “ought”.
 Economists largely consider the way people ought to behave, but they ought to consider the way people actually behave as well.

 How could economics not be behavioral?
 If it isn’t behavioral, what the hell is it?
 And I think it’s fairly clear that all reality has to respect all other reality.
 If you come to inconsistencies, they have to be resolved, and so if there’s anything valid in psychology, economics has to recognize it, and vice versa.

 Daniel Kahneman was shocked when he found out that the worldview of the economists just down the hall from him was that people are highly rational, self-interested, and that their tastes do not change – all known to be demonstrably false assumptions in the psychological literature for quite some time.
-And Richard Thaler actually created a term “Econs” to poke fun at the seemingly different organism that inhabited the realm of economic theory compared with how humans actually behave in the real world.
+Richard Thaler coined the term “Econs” to poke fun at the seemingly different organism that inhabited the realm of economic theory compared with how humans actually behave in the real world.